 Not Every Rehab is the Same

 Not every residential treatment center has a detox department staffed with medical professionals who can supervise the administration and withdrawal of methadone.
-When selecting a rehabilitation center for methadone addiction, ask potential centers if a medical professional will be available to supervise the detox process.
+When selecting a rehabilitation center for addiction, ask potential centers if a medical professional will be available to supervise the detox process.

-A comprehensive rehabilitation program is essential to address both the physical problems of methadone dependency as well as the psychological issues underpinning addiction.
+A comprehensive rehabilitation program is essential to address both the physical problems of dependency as well as the psychological issues underpinning addiction.
 Many methadone addicts suffer from underlying problems, such as depression or anxiety, which must also be addressed in order to help addicts successfully overcome their addiction.
 If the addict replaced a heroin addiction with an addiction to methadone, there may also be feelings of failure and hopelessness associated with this new addiction.

 Overcoming the Addiction

 Overcoming any addiction is a slow process; addicts learn to live day-by-day and focus on the present.
-Many treatment facilities provide a structured environment for methadone addicts to safely detox, address the problems underlying their addiction, and gain the life skills necessary for successful sobriety.
+Many treatment facilities provide a structured environment for addicts to safely detox, address the problems underlying their addiction, and gain the life skills necessary for successful sobriety.
 Contact us today to find the right program for your addiction recovery.